sdt/docker-raspberry-pi-cross-compiler/README.md

 ## Features

 * make variables (CC, LD etc) are set to point to the appropriate tools in the container
-* CROSS_COMPILE is set in the container
+* ARCH=arm and CROSS_COMPILE environment variables are set in the container
 * commands in the container are run as the calling user, so that any created files have the expected ownership (ie. not root)
 * symlinks such as rpi-gcc and rpi-objdump are created in /usr/local/bin
 * current directory is mounted as the container's workdir, /build